TedTolboom/no.IDLock/README.md

  Any requests please post them in the [ID Lock app topic on the Homey community Forum](https://community.athom.com/t/161) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)

 ## Change Log:
+### v 1.2.5
+* ID Lock 150: Notification cards providing tokens with door unlock condition (Manual, RFID, Keypad or Automatic)
+* ID Lock 150: Added "Someone locked the door" flow cards with user and lock condition (Manual, RFID, Keypad or Automatic)
+* ID Lock 150: Added auto lock/relock nofication (and setting)
+* ID Lock 150: Added "Lock jammed" flow card
+* ID Lock 150: Added Action card to set lock mode (home/away)
+* Removed alarm_battery and use only measure_battery (as Homey Developer guidelines specify).
+* Removed unused capability and code

-### 1.2.4
+### v 1.2.4
-* Added new app setting to select updated indexing mode (use same index numbers as lock on users code/tag).
+* Added new app setting to select updated indexing mode (use same index numbers as lock on users code/tag), enable the setting to start using, may then break your current flows
 * Added Swedish localization.
 * Update meshdriver to version 1.3.24
-* Added energy array (warning from Homey)
+* Added energy object with battery array (as Homey Developer guidelines specify).

 ### v 1.2.3
-* Added new settings from firmware released in August.
+* Added new settings from firmware released in August 2020.
 * Service Pin Mode, added Always valid and disable mode
 * Added RFID mode
 * Added Updater Mode